Myanmar faces growing isolation as military tightens grip

 Yangon residents said soldiers also ordered people to dismantle barricades and remove posters on some streets.

-Authorities have restricted the internet services protesters use to organise, with access to Wi-Fi in public areas largely shut off by Thursday.
-Residents of some towns, including Dawei in the south, reported no internet at all.
+Authorities have restricted the internet services that protesters use to organise and post reports and pictures, with access to Wi-Fi in public areas largely shut off by Thursday.

 The private Tachilek News Agency in the northeast published photographs of workers cutting cables it said were the fibre links with neighbouring Thailand.